idrisaquil/Binary-Image-Classification-Dogs-vs-Cats-CNN-VGG-16/README.md

 ### Acknowledgements

- - Special thanks to Professor Zia Khan & Frank Fletcher for their mentorship and code reviews.
+ - Special thanks to Professors Zia Khan & Frank Fletcher for their mentorship and code reviews.
 Thanks to the Microsoft Research team for providing the photographic data.
 The conceptual inspiration derives from the following publication:

    Jeremy Elson, John R. Douceur, Jon Howell, Jared Saul, Asirra: A CAPTCHA that Exploits Interest-Aligned Manual Image Categorization, in Proceedings of 14th ACM Conference on Computer and Communications Security (CCS), Association for Computing Machinery, Inc., Oct.
 2007.